Christian Yelich Preview, Player Props: Brewers vs. Pirates

-Christian Yelich, with an on-base percentage of .286 in his past 10 games, will be in action for the Milwaukee Brewers versus the Pittsburgh Pirates, on September 4 at 6:35 PM ET.
+On Tuesday, Christian Yelich (hitting .143 in his past 10 games) and the Milwaukee Brewers play the Pittsburgh Pirates, whose starting pitcher will be Andre Jackson.
+First pitch is at 6:35 PM ET.

-He had a hitless performance in his last game (0-for-1) against the Phillies.
+He had a hitless performance in his most recent game (0-for-3) against the Pirates.

 Christian Yelich Game Info & Props vs. the Pirates